-The Izmir Center of the Archaeology of Western Anatolia (EKVAM) is inagurated in 2014 at the Dokuz Eylül University (DEU) in Izmir by the present author.
-This center organized several international archaeological meetings under the series of Colloquia Anatolica et Aegaea, Congressus internationales Smyrnenses and will continue to organize these annual scientific meetings in Izmir regularly every third week of May (for a list of past meetings and their publications in the series of Colloquia Anatolica et Aegaea, Acta congressus communis omnium gentium Smyrnae, please cf. pp. 70-71 at the end of this booklet).
-Annoucement for our 2020 meeting is also to be found at the end of this booklet on p.
-73.
+The Izmir Center of the Archaeology of Western Anatolia (EKVAM) has been inagurated in 2014 at the Dokuz Eylül University (DEU) in Izmir by the present author.
+This center organized several international archaeological meetings under the series of Colloquia Anatolica et Aegaea, Congressus internationales Smyrnenses and will continue to organize these annual scientific meetings in Izmir regularly every third week of May (for a list of past meetings and their publications in the series of Colloquia Anatolica et Aegaea, Acta congressus communis omnium gentium Smyrnae.

+The 1st Annoucement for our 2020 meeting is also to be found at the end of this booklet.

-On May 17, 2019 the "2019 EKVAM Annual Award of the Ancient Anatolian Studies" is given to Professor Hugo Thoen (Ghent / Deinze) for his outstanding scientific contributions through the excavations of the Universiteit Gent in Pessinus (modern Ballihisar, Sivrihisar, province Eskişehir, Turkey) in ancient Galatia between 1967-1973 and 1987-2008, as well as their publications (figs. 5 and 7).
-This symbolic award is established in 2017 to recognize exceptional achievements in scholarly studies on ancient Turkey, and is being given every year by an international committee to a scholar.
+On May 16, 2019, at the beginning of the symposium the "2019 EKVAM Annual Award of the Ancient Anatolian Studies" is given.
+This symbolic award is established in 2017 to recognize exceptional achievement in scholarly studies on ancient Turkey, and is being given every year by an international committee to a scholar.

-I would like to thank to following colleagues for preparation of this booklet (in an alphabetic order): Dr Maurizio Buora (Udine), Professor Laurent Chrzanovski (Sibiu), Dr Gülseren Kan Şahin (Sinop), Dr Sami Patacı (Ardahan), Mr Cem Şahin (Sinop) and Professor Hugo Thoen (Ghent / Deinze).
+I would like to thank to following colleagues for preparation of this booklet (in an alphabetic order): Dr Maurizio Buora (Udine), Professor Laurent Chrzanovski (Sibiu), Dr Gülseren Kan Şahin (Sinop), Dr Sami Patacı (Ardahan) and Professor Hugo Thoen (Gent / Deinze).